giacomopeli/3D-Print-Flow/Pause.md

 ```

 ### M600 usage
-For a smart use,you must define and set on your firmware NOZZLE_PARK_FEATURE and ADVANCED_PAUSE_FEATURE before.
+For a smart use, you must define and set on your firmware NOZZLE_PARK_FEATURE and ADVANCED_PAUSE_FEATURE before.
 If you don't enable these features it won't work.
 ```
 M600                 ; change filament
 ```